geerlingguy/mac-dev-playbook/full-mac-setup.md

     - Go to settings, go to the setup page for macOS Mail
     - Download the profile and double click to install
     - Head to the 'Profiles' System Preference pane and click install
-  - Open Calendar and enable personal  Google CalDAV account (you have to manually sign in).
+  - Open Calendar and sign into Google Accounts (have to manually sign in):
+    - Personal
+    - Work
   - Manually copy `~/Development` folder from another Mac (to save time).
   - Manual settings to automate someday:
     - System Preferences: